Y

 Overview

 VECT0R is a high-speed 2v2 arena shooter built in Unity.
-Source-engine movement lineage — air-strafing, surfing, bunny-hopping — reborn as core features, not exploits.
+It takes the Source-engine movement lineage of air-strafing, surfing, and bunny-hopping and rebuilds those tricks as core features.

 Each round opens with a shop of randomized cards that mutate your loadout, so every match plays differently from the one before it.